 - Additionally, a separate flight will arrive at Narita Airport, loaded with relief supplies of 20,000 blankets and 450 water cans from Austria through the European Union, which will also be delivered to Ibaraki Prefecture.

 - The Government of Japan deeply appreciates the cooperation of the EU and its member states.

-*As of March 23, EU member states that offered relief supplies upon the request of the Government of Japan are as follows:
+** As of April 21, the EU member states that offered relief supplies upon the request of the Government of Japan are as follows:

-Austria, Bulgaria, Czech Republic, Denmark, France, Finland, Greece, Hungary, Ireland, Lithuania, Netherlands, Slovakia and Sweden
+Austria, Bulgaria, Finland, France, Greece, Hungary, Ireland, Lithuania,

 Back to Index